 Now comes what is a DNS Server?

 There can be many reasons why this occurs.
 This is mostly seen on windows 7.
-Though I never saw DNS Server issue arising in windows 8/Windows 8.1 or in Windows 10 for that matter.
+Though I never saw DNS Server issue arising in Windows 8/Windows 8.1 or in Windows 10 for that matter.
 Mostly we see this when we have no internet and it can’t intercept with the network but it can arise in your ones.
-So if it arises it can be a lot of pain if you don’t have knowledge on this and you don’t know how to solve this type of issues.
+So if it arises it can be a lot of pain if you don’t have knowledge of this and you don’t know how to solve this type of issues.
 The main reason this error occurs is either there is a problem with your DNS setting means it’s corrupted or the firewall that you are using is blocking the DNS.
 So, it’s not been able to communicate with websites and return results.
 In this troubleshooting tutorial, we will show you the all the ways so you know how to solve or fix DNS Server is Not Responding error on your windows computer or OS.
 There are other types of DNS error that can occur like DNS probe not finished no internet error or so.

 How To Solve DNS Server Not Responding Error On Windows